Community Asset Inventory: A Guide to Local Housing Resources

 Conclusion

-The housing landscape of Olympia, Lacey, and Tumwater continue to evolve.
+The housing landscapes of Olympia, Lacey, and Tumwater continue to evolve.
 Our cities, county, and community recognize the growing need for more affordable housing development to meet our current and future housing supply projections.
+The available assets show a level of coordination among our three cities, though not all cities create parallel documents related to strategic planning, forecasting, or future land use.
+These assets offer a starting point for organizations and individuals interested in advancing social housing proposals to combat rent burden and establish a supply of permanently affordable, high-quality housing.

 Comments